TDE COVID PROTOCOL (PLAN FOR PROTECTION)

 Only after you are solo approved/certified by The Drivers Edge thru in-car instructor evaluation in our Yellow (3rd level advanced) and Red (4th level advanced) run groups.

 Note: The Drivers Edge standards, driver criteria, skill sets and track awareness requirements for drivers to be solo approved/certified are some of the highest in the industry.
-It does not matter if you have a race/competitive license you will still have to be evaluated according to our higher standards.
+The Drivers Edge will make the final determination of each driver’s run group placement and solo status thru creditable evaluation history.

 What if I want to drive on track without an instructor or don't have a 2nd seat in my track car?